juj/wasm_webgpu/README.md

 ## Implementation Status

-The repository was last updated to be up to date with the WebGPU specification as of 🗓 **13th of December 2022**.
+The repository was last updated to be up to date with the WebGPU specification as of 🗓 **4th of August 2023**.

 ## Features and Design